AbdelrahmanAbdelnabi-engineeringstudent/internship-sensors-/Sensor_Notes.md

 The main challenge was understanding why the output logic was reversed, but it was resolved by adjusting the condition in the code.

+---

+# Sensor 12: KY-025 Reed Switch Module

+## Small description
+The KY-025 is a magnetic reed switch sensor.
+It detects the presence of a magnet and provides a digital signal when a magnetic field is detected.

+## How to connect it
+The pins on the sensor are: **G , + , DO , AO**

+Connect it like this:
+- G → Arduino GND
+- + → Arduino 5V
+- DO → Arduino D2
+- AO → not connected

+Observation

+During testing, it was observed that the sensor detects magnetic fields through a small tube located at the front of the module.
+The sensor was able to detect a magnet even when it was placed behind objects such as glass.

+This shows that the sensor responds directly to magnetic fields, which can pass through non-metallic materials.

+Challenges

+No challenges were faced during testing, and the sensor worked reliably.

+---

+# Sensor 13: KY-009 RGB LED Module

+## Small description
+The KY-009 is an RGB LED module.
+It can produce different colors by controlling the red, green, and blue LEDs using the Arduino.

+## How to connect it
+The pins on the sensor are: **R , G , B , -**

+Connect it like this:
+- R → Arduino D9
+- G → Arduino D10
+- B → Arduino D11
+- - → Arduino GND

+Observation

+During testing, it was observed that the RGB LED module worked normally and successfully changed between different colors as expected.

+Challenges

+No challenges were faced during testing, and the module functioned correctly.